20tk11/BankruptcyAPP/README.md

 ToDo:
  * Add correalation analysis for dataset
  * Display correalation of dataset variables in client-side
+ *  update ReadMe file when there will be more free time

 Issues to fix:
- * Fix errors caused by faulty columns in the method singleLogit ReadMe file will be updated when there will be more free time
+ * Fix errors caused by faulty columns in the method singleLogit